benjaminholmes/cacophonous-architecture/README.md

 A sounds based architectural building simulator influenced by Tetris and music games like Rock band.
-Build using THREE.js
+Built using THREE.js